normhcho/machinelearning_finalproject/prediction_lifting.md

 **Background**

-The objective is to capture how well people are performing certain physical activities.
+The objective is to capture how well people are performing certain weightlifting activities.
 In this example, data was gathered from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
-The goal is to create a model that can accurately predict how the unilateral dumbbell bicep curl was executed among 6 males aged 20 to 28 who are inexperienced in weightlifting.
-See below for the class definitions:
+The goal is to create a model that can accurately predict how well the unilateral dumbbell bicep curl was executed among 6 males aged 20 to 28 who are inexperienced in weightlifting.
+See below for the "classe"" definitions:

 -   Class A: exactly according to the specification
 -   Class B: throwing the elbows to the front